Nagendra1997/mesibo-documentation/livestreaming.md

 ### Connecting to other streams
 Once you get a list of participants, you can choose to connect to each of those streams.
 To do this you can place a `call` to the selcted participant

+## Mesibo Live Demo

+We have provided a sample web application which contains examples for using Mesibo Conferencing and Live Streaming APIs, to build various features required for a functional video conferencing app.
+The current demo is built using Mesibo Javascript SDK.
+Conferencing and Streaming APIs for other platforms are also currently under development and will be made available soon.

+## Conference Room
+The conference room is fundamentally a group - with a group name and group id.
+You can [create a group](https://mesibo.com/documentation/api/backend-api/#create-a-group), [add and remove members](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members), with all the features of a Mesibo Group like sending messages and files,etc.

+### Privacy & Security
+You can also have room pin set up for privacy along with say something like a waiting room, where only members you approve of can join the room.

+You can dynamically change the group or the member behavior at any point in time and it will be instantly applied to the group or group member(s).

 ## Fundamentals of Group Calling and Streaming